Akecel/gabbro/README.md

 - Generate a Client Secret by pressing [New Secret].
 - Take note of the Client ID and Client Secret.

-Once this is done, you can create a `gabbro.yaml` file in the same directory where you placed the `gabbro` binary and fill in the necessary credentials to use the IGDB API inside:
+Once this is done, you can create a `gabbro.yaml` file and fill in the necessary credentials to use the IGDB API inside:

 ```yaml
 client-id: "your-client-id"
 access-token: "your-access-token"
 ```

+Now place `gabbro.yaml` in the appropriate directory so that the program can run properly :
+- `$GOPATH/bin` -> If installed as Go Library
+- `$HOME/bin` -> If installed as Go Binary (MacOS & Linux)
+- `%USERPROFILE%/bin` If installed as Go Binary (Windows)

-You can verify that the CLI is properly installed and configured by using this command:
+Finaly, you can check that the CLI is properly installed and configured by using this command:

 ```bash
 ❯ gabbro